emile-kophi/AML_Labs/Exercise_1/README.md

 **Architecture**:
 `784 → FC(110) → [ResidualBlock × 2] → FC(10)`

-The Training Setup is the same of the previous exercise
+The Training Setup is the same of the previous exercise.
+### **Comparison MLP Vs ResidualMLP**

- **Results**: Residual connections provided Faster convergence (training stopped at epoch 11 vs 17 for the plain MLP).
+Residual connections provided Faster convergence (training stopped at epoch 11 vs 17 for the plain MLP).
 Slightly better performance on the test set.

 | Model         | Epochs | Test Loss | Test Accuracy | Test Precision |
 |---------------|--------|-----------|---------------|----------------|